The #1 Rule to Getting More Done

 Every project that involves doing work at height involves some of the same logistical challenges: how to get your workers in position, how to get tools and material into position, how to keep overhead costs under control, etc. In order to increase profits and be able to bid jobs competitively, focusing on productivity is one of the keys to success.

-The number-one rule to getting more done when working at height is to keep your producers (skilled labor) in place and producing until the job is done.
+The number-one rule to getting more done when working at height is this: keep your producers (skilled labor) in place and producing until the job is done.

 This sounds obvious, but construction crews break this rule all the time, and it adds up to wasted time and money.
 Three common mistakes frequently occur on jobsites: